How to Terrace a Garden in Your Backyard

 Can I Make my Terrace Garden Accessible for a Family Member?

-When choosing your landscaping elements, remember that this area, like other garden areas, will require maintenance to retain its beauty.
+When choosing your design elements for terraced landscaping, remember that this area, like other garden areas, will require maintenance to retain its beauty.
 Choose plants, bushes, and shrubs that will thrive in a hillside environment.
 Seek guidance from your local Extension service or a landscaping company on the best plants for your space.

 Main Image Credit: Pxhere